Creation of CDS a seminal step towards greater integration

 The Army Chief said the welfare and personal development of the jawans remained the foremost concern.

 "There has been a concerted effort, therefore, towards establishing a greater connect with the jawans and their families.
-We have also, over the last year, launched a vigorous 'outreach campaign', to ensure that our veterans, especially those in distant villages, and in far flung corners of the country get their pensionary entitlements," he said.
+We have also, over the last year, launched a vigorous 'outreach campaign', to ensure that our veterans, especially those in distant villages, and in far-flung corners of the country get their pensionary entitlements," he said.

 He said the next of kin of jawans have received special focus.

-"In the last year, we have disbursed from our Welfare Funds over Rs 11 crore to our battle casualties, and Rs 42 core to the next of kin, to meet their sustenance / aspirational needs," the Army chief said.
+"In the last year, we have disbursed from our Welfare Funds over Rs 11 crore to our battle casualties, and Rs 42 crore to the next of kin, to meet their sustenance / aspirational needs," the Army chief said.